redouanelg/redouanelg.github.io/index.md

 ## News:

+* December 2022
+  * I am giving a talk for the [AI4Science](https://ai4science.nassma.ai/) workshop organized by UM6P in Rabat, Morocco.
+  * __New paper__: “Neural Fields for Fast and Scalable Interpolation of Geophysical Ocean Variables” is accepted at the [Machine Learning and the Physical Sciences workshop](https://ml4physicalsciences.github.io) at *__NeurIPS__* 2022.
+[Paper](https://arxiv.org/abs/2211.10444); [code](https://github.com/jejjohnson/ml4ssh).
+* November 2022
+  *   __New paper__: "Explainable artificial intelligence for Bayesian Neural Networks: Toward trustworthy predictions of ocean dynamics".
+Journal of Advances in Modeling Earth Systems. [paper](https://doi.org/10.1029/2022MS003162)
+  *   __New paper__: "A posteriori learning for quasi-geostrophic turbulence parametrization".
+Journal of Advances in Modeling Earth Systems, [Paper](https://doi.org/10.1029/2022MS003124)
 * September 2022
   * I gave a practical session about Physics-Informed AI for the [ML4Ocean summer school](https://scai.sorbonne-universite.fr/public/events/view/0cade4f19935b439a557/1).
 You can find my notebooks [here](https://github.com/jiho/ML4Oceans)
 * May 2022